 1. Use the #GivingTuesday brand.

 Givingtuesday.org makes this easy for fundraisers.
-They provide a toolkit with logos, email templates, and other resources that make it easy to apply the existing #GivingTuesday brand to your outreach.
+They provide a toolkit with logos, email templates, and other resources that make applying the existing #GivingTuesday brand to your outreach easy.
 Use these in your emails, social media posts, and all other communications.

 2. Update your donation page.